 What does it mean to really listen?
 When we really listen to God or to people we love most in the world, we do three things.
 We stop doing anything else and we become fully engaged in hearing them with both ears.
 We listen with more than our ears though; we listen heart to heart.
 After we’ve stopped everything else, and when we’ve begun to listen with our hearts, we’re able to share in the conversation.
 We’re able to consider ideas and give feedback.

 After my stroke experiences, I learned that I couldn’t engage with life by using half-hearted measures.
 I could not allow myself to become too distracted because the work of recovery was difficult.
-I learned that if I was willing to surrender to that work, I could hear God’s voice in the midst of my trials and my efforts.
+I learned that if I was willing to surrender to that work, I could hear God’s voice during my trials and my efforts.
 I could feel His love and recognize His Presence and it helped me to heal.
 As serious as I was about getting better, healing my body and doing the work of recovery, I was even more serious about being a listener.
 I longed for God’s voice every step of the way.
 I knew that the more I surrendered to Him, the more He could help me with the work ahead of me.
 I didn’t want to simply hear Him; I wanted to listen so that I could draw closer to Him each day.

 When you hear God approaching you, stop everything you’re doing and listen with your whole heart.
 He knows exactly what you need to hear.